-- 2. In the interest of public welfare, the State Engineer is authorized and directed to designate preferred uses of water within the respective areas so designated by the State Engineer and from which the groundwater is being depleted, and in acting on applications to appropriate groundwater, the State Engineer may designate such preferred uses in different categories with respect to the particular areas involved within the following limits: - (a) Domestic, municipal, quasi-municipal, industrial, irrigation, mining and stock-watering uses; and - (b) Any uses for which a county, city, town, public water district or public water company furnishes the water. - 3.
-[Except as otherwise provided in subsection 5, the] The State Engineer may [: - (a) Issue] only issue temporary permits to appropriate groundwater [which] if water cannot be furnished by a public entity such as a water district or municipality presently engaged in furnishing water to the inhabitants thereof.
-Such temporary permits can be limited as to time and [which] may, [except as limited by subsection 4, shall] be revoked if and when [water]: - (a) Water can be furnished by [an] a public entity such as a water district or a municipality presently engaged in furnishing water to the inhabitants thereof [.]; and - (b) The property served is within 1,250 feet of the water furnished pursuant to paragraph (a). - → The holder of a temporary permit that is revoked pursuant to this subsection must be given 730 days from the date of revocation to connect to the public entity furnishing water. - 4.
-[The] In a basin designated pursuant to NRS 534.030, the State Engineer [shall:] may: - (a) Deny applications to appropriate groundwater for any use in areas served by [such en] a public entity [- - (c)] such as a water district or a municipality presently engaged in furnishing water to the inhabitants of the area. - (b) Limit the depth of domestic wells. - [(d)] (c) Prohibit the drilling of wells for domestic use [, as defined in NRS 534.013.] in areas where water can be furnished by [an] a public entity such as a water district or a municipality presently engaged in furnishing water to the inhabitants thereof. - [(e)] (d) In connection with the approval of a parcel map in which any parcel is proposed to be served by a domestic well, require the dedication to a city or county or a designee of a city or county, or require a relinquishment to the State Engineer, of any right to appropriate water required by the State Engineer to ensure a sufficient supply of water for each of those parcels, unless the dedication of the right to appropriate water is required by a local ordinance. - [4.
-The State Engineer may revoke a temporary permit issued pursuant to subsection 3 for residential use, and require a person to whom groundwater was appropriated pursuant to the permit to obtain water from an entity such as a water district or a municipality engaged in furnishing water to the inhabitants of the designated area, only if: - (a) The distance from the property line of any parcel served by a well pursuant to a temporary permit to the pipes and other appurtenances of the proposed source of water to which the property will be connected is not more than 180 feet; and
+- Sec.
+26. NRS 534.120 is hereby amended to read as follows: - 534.120 1.
+Within an area that has been designated by the State Engineer, as provided for in this chapter, where, in the judgment of the State Engineer, the groundwater basin is being depleted, the State Engineer in his or her administrative capacity may make such rules, regulations and orders as are deemed essential for the welfare of the area involved. - 2.
+In the interest of public welfare, the State Engineer is authorized and directed to designate preferred uses of water within the respective areas so designated by the State Engineer and from which the groundwater is being depleted, and in acting on applications to appropriate groundwater, the State Engineer may designate such preferred uses in different categories with respect to the particular areas involved within the following limits: - (a) Domestic, municipal, quasi-municipal, industrial, irrigation, mining and stock-watering uses; and - (b) Any uses for which a county, city, town, public water district or public water company furnishes the water. - 3.
+Except as otherwise provided in subsection 5, the The State Engineer may 1: - (a) Issue] only issue temporary permits to appropriate groundwater [which] if water cannot be furnished by a public entity such as a water district or municipality presently engaged in furnishing water to the inhabitants thereof.
+Such temporary permits can be limited as to time and [which] may, [except as limited by subsection 4,] be revoked if and when [water]: - (a) Water can be furnished by [an] a public entity such as a water district or a municipality presently engaged in furnishing water to the inhabitants thereof [.]; and - (b) The property served is within 1,250 feet of the water furnished pursuant to paragraph (a). - → The holder of a temporary permit that is revoked pursuant to this subsection must be given 730 days from the date of revocation to connect to the public entity furnishing water. - 4.
+In a basin designated pursuant to NRS 534.030, the State Engineer may: - (a) Deny applications to appropriate groundwater for any use in areas served by [such an] a public entity [. - -(c)] such as a water district or a municipality presently engaged in furnishing water to the inhabitants of the area. - (b) Limit the depth of domestic wells. - [(d)] (c) Prohibit the drilling of wells for domestic use [, as defined in NRS 534.013.] in areas where water can be furnished by [an] a public entity such as a water district or a municipality presently engaged in furnishing water to the inhabitants thereof. - [(e)] (d) In connection with the approval of a parcel map in which any parcel is proposed to be served by a domestic well, require the dedication to a city or county or a designee of a city or county, or require a relinquishment to the State Engineer, of any right to appropriate water required by the State Engineer to ensure a sufficient supply of water for each of those parcels, unless the dedication of the right to appropriate water is required by a local ordinance. - [4.
+The State Engineer may revoke a temporary permit issued pursuant to subsection 3 for residential use, and require a person to whom groundwater was appropriated pursuant to the permit to obtain water from an entity such as a water district or a municipality engaged in furnishing water to the inhabitants of the designated area, only if: